 - Make the most of this summer.
 Use your summers to continue pursuing your out of school interests or fine-tune any academics you’d like to strengthen.

 - Don’t create accounts on college search websites.
 Just use the sites to search and compare.
-Many track online actions that you may not be aware of and sell this information, along with your data as leads to colleges.
+Many of these sites track online actions that you may not be aware of and sell this information, along with your data as leads to colleges.

 - Consider schools that are “financial safety” schools.
 Include schools that are “financial safety” schools on the list.

 - Make a list of net prices at each school on the list.
 Start looking into net price calculators for the schools on your student’s list.
 The College Board has a link to every school’s net price calculator.

-- Know which financial aid forms and calculations each school uses that are on your students college list.
-There are 3 types of financial aid forms: FAFSA, Profile, 568 President’s forms.
-Some schools use, one two or all three forms.
+- Know which financial aid forms and calculations each school that is on your student’s college list uses.
+Pay attention to the FAFSA and CSS Profile.
+Some schools use one or both of these forms.
 Know that ahead of time before applying.
-A parent’s tax year, starting January of a student’s sophmore year and ending Decmeber of junior year, is the tax year that will be used to make financial aid decisions during the college admissions process.
+A parent’s tax year, starting January of a student’s sophomore year and ending December of junior year, is the tax year that will be used to make financial aid decisions during the college admissions process.
 Start understanding what options you may have to maximize your financial aid eligibility.

 - Continue your scholarship search.
-Be weary of “no essay” scholarships or ones that don’t ask for much information – they are just like sweepstakes with companies looking to gather your information.
+Be wary of “no essay” scholarships or ones that don’t ask for much information – they are just like sweepstakes, with companies looking to gather your information.
 Don’t ever pay a fee to apply for a scholarship.
 Chances of winning a scholarship are highest when applying to locally sponsored scholarships, so start researching a creating a list.
 Review Confessions of a Scholarship Winner.